alajmo/mani/README.md

 This will generate two files:

-- `mani.yaml`: contains projects and custom commands.
+- `mani.yaml`: contains projects and custom tasks.
 Any sub-directory that has a `.git` inside it will be included (add flag `--auto-discovery=false` to turn off this feature)
 - `.gitignore`: includes the projects specified in `mani.yaml` file

 It can be helpful to initialize the `mani` repository as a git repository, so that anyone can easily download the `mani` repository and run `mani sync` to clone all repositories and get the same project setup as you.